Average

 How does Franklin Police and Fire High School rank in AZ?

-Franklin Police and Fire High School is ranked #1918 out of 2,000 schools in AZ.
+Franklin Police and Fire High School ranks #776 of 2,006 schools in AZ.

 What is Franklin Police and Fire High School's MySchoolScout rating?

-Franklin Police and Fire High School has a composite rating of 3.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Franklin Police and Fire High School has a current MySchoolScout rating of 6.9 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Franklin Police and Fire High School?